Windsor Castle

 1/13

-This room once served as a waiting room for those with audiences with the monarch.
-Admire the display of weaponry of swords, muskets, and pistols arranged decoratively on the walls.
-You’ll also see portraits of military figures or members of the royal family.
+• This room served as a waiting area for those with audiences with the monarch, and has an admirable decorative display of swords, muskets and pistols along with portraits of military figures and members of the royal family.

 Presence Chamber

-This was where the monarch received important guests and officials.
-Marvel at the tapestries, depicting historical or mythological scenes, and the throne canopy.
-This room is one of only three rooms at Windsor that retain their late 17th-century ceilings and decoration.
+• This room was where the monarch received important guests and officials.
+Marvel at the tapestries depicting historical or mythological scenes and the throne canopy.

 Audience Chamber

-This room was used for more formal audiences with the Queen.
-Here, you will find a state portrait of the reigning monarch or a significant historical portrait.
-In the 1830s it was remodelled by Wyatville as the Ante-Throne Room.
+• Used for more formal audiences with the Queen, this room features a state portrait of the reigning monarch or a significant historical portrait.
+In the 1830s, it was remodeled by Jeffry Wyatville as the Ante-Throne Room.

 King’s Drawing Room